 - For patients with dental anxiety or dental phobia, some level of sedation may be necessary for the root canal to be a success.
 Sedation can range from minimal (just to take the edge off your jitters) to deep (where you may be barely conscious, but able to be awakened).
 It can be delivered by inhalation, orally, or intravenously.
 General anesthesia – during which you are completely unconscious – is rarely used for root canals and requires special training to safely administer.

-Dr. Susan L. Wood, of the Phoenix Endodontic Group, encourages patients to discuss questions related to wakefulness and anxiety with their endodontist during the planning stages of their root canal.
+Dr. Allen, of the Phoenix Endodontic Group, encourages patients to discuss questions related to wakefulness and anxiety with their endodontist during the planning stages of their root canal.
 “In our practice, we make sure all our patients are fully informed and arrive ready for their root canal,” she says.
 “We can discuss your individual needs prior to beginning the procedure and offer solutions that will help you feel comfortable, safe, and pain-free.”